ls1intum/Artemis/docs/user/orion.rst

 Overview
 --------

-The `Orion plugin <https://github.com/ls1intum/Orion>`_ for `IntelliJ <https://www.jetbrains.com/idea/>`_ supports students, teaching assistants (tutors), and instructors with the conduction of programming exercises.
-It integrates Artemis in IntelliJ and automates the download (clone) and upload (push) of exercises.
+The `Orion plugin <https://github.com/ls1intum/Orion>`_ for `Jetbrains IDEs <https://www.jetbrains.com/>`_ supports students, teaching assistants (tutors), and instructors with the conduction of programming exercises.
+It integrates Artemis in a JetBrains IDE and automates the download (clone) and upload (push) of exercises.

 Installation
 ^^^^^^^^^^^^

-Orion is installed like every other plugin via IntelliJ's marketplace.
+Orion is installed like every other plugin via Jetbrains's marketplace.
 Alternatively, although usually not needed, it is possible to install builds directly from `Orion's GitHub repository <https://github.com/ls1intum/Orion>`_.
 The installation process is described in the `readme <https://github.com/ls1intum/Orion#testing-of-pull-requests>`_.
+Orion works with all JetBrains IDEs but some features might not be available with certain IDEs and Programming languages.

 General Usage
 ^^^^^^^^^^^^^